multiverseweb/Dataverse/README.md

 Dataverse is currently under development.
 It will be available for installastion soon.

-* Steps to run the project locally:
+However, you can follow these steps to run the project locally on your computer:

    | Don't forget to read the [prerequisites](#prerequisites). |
    |--|